zhihengq/gravelbox/README.md

 # GravelBox

-GravelBox is a sandbox utility that allows the user to perform a controlled run of a binary executable, suspending it when the program attempts to perform actions such as writing/reading files, connecting to network, using the camera/microphone/speaker.
+GravelBox is a sandbox utility that allows the user to run of a binary executable with a controlled set of permissions.
+GravelBox works by suspending the target program when it attempts to access system resources such as writing/reading files and connecting to network.
 GravelBox would then give the user an option to allow or deny this access.
-GravelBox would also have various configurations that can be set pre-run to allow/deny any combination of the permissions.
+GravelBox would also have pre-set configurations that can allow or deny any combination of the permissions automatically.

+The configuration file should be signed by a key using HMAC-SHA-3-512 before GravelBox starts.
+When GravelBox starts, it will ask the user for this signing key to verify the integrity and authenticity of the configuration file.
+If the configuration is not signed by the key provided by the user, it may suggest that the configuration file might have been tampered with.
+The user can also optionally set a password that needs to be entered every time when the user want to allow a system call.

 ## Directories